 Here are some useful tips that you can follow to prepare for this section:

 - The first tip that you can use in your preparation would be to clarify the basic fundamentals of all the concepts tested in Mathematics.
 For this, you may consult your school books and practice the questions again.

 - In case you are weak in a particular concept, you can talk to a teacher and consult him or her regarding that particular topic.

-- You can also make use of many THEA Math self-study guides that are available for online purchase such as www.amazon.com.
+- You can also make use of the self-study guides that are available for online purchase such as www.amazon.com.
 Most of these study guides contain a lot of practice questions and also contain a few practice tests.

-Hence, it can be asserted at the end that the THEA Math section is an important part of your THEA test.
-You need to put in a lot of hard work to pass this section.
+Hence, it can be asserted at the end that this section is an important part of your assessment under THEA You need to put in a lot of hard work to pass this section.
 Also, you need to practice a lot for it, so that one can develop a good pace for solving mathematical problems.
 All the preparation that you put in will be subsequently useful in the courses that you take up in your college courses.
 So, start preparing for this right away!